 Profesor Tahir Abbas FRSA is Visiting Senior Fellow at the Department of Government, London School of Economics and a Senior Research Fellow at the Royal United Services Institute in London

-Abbas is an internationally recognised sociologist, specialising in ethnic relations, radicalisation and violent extremism.
+Abbas is an internationally recognised sociologist, specialising in contemporary Islam, Muslim minorities, ethnic relations, radicalisation and violent extremism.
 In December 2016, he published his book on ethnicity, Islam and politics in Turkey.
 He is currently researching and writing two books.
 One on Islamism, Islamophobia, radicalisation, identity politics and social conflict in British and Western European contexts.
 And the other is on countering violent extremism in a global context.
 Both are out in mid-2018.

 Previously, he was Professor of Sociology at Fatih University in Istanbul (2010-2016), Lecturer, Senior Lecturer and Reader in Sociology at Birmingham University (2003-2009), and Senior Research Officer at the Home Office and Ministry of Justice in London (2001-2003).